anyscale/templates/templates/endpoints_v2/CustomModels.md

 RayLLM supports fine-tuned versions of models in the `models` directory as well as model architectures supported by [vLLM](https://docs.vllm.ai/en/latest/models/supported_models.html).
 You can either bring a model from HuggingFace or artifact storage like S3, GCS.

-## Supported models

-We are actively working on supporting all the vllm-compatible models (list [here](https://github.com/vllm-project/vllm/blob/main/docs/source/models/supported_models.rst)) with our proprietary RayLLM.

 ## Configuring a new model

 To add an entirely new model to the zoo, you will need to create a new YAML file.